-Nurturing Children and Youth
+Nourishing Children and Youth

-Our “Breakfast for Kids” campaign helps children obtain a healthy start in life, and a supplementary food program helps them learn to make better food choices on an ongoing basis.
+Our Breakfast for Kids campaign is a supplementary food program that helps children learn to make better food choices on an ongoing basis.

 A “mobile library” initiative trains children as librarians who travel from village to village each month.
 These traveling libraries provide books for children and their parents as well as story-telling sessions, puppet productions, art projects and creative writing assignments to help support basic educational efforts.